• Home

 Before we get to the recipe I wanted to share another tip that is going to save you time & sanity.
 You might already know this but just in case I wanted to share with you …

-How to Easily Peel Peaches-
+The Easiest Way to Peel Peaches-

-Get a pot of water boiling on the stove and fill a large bowl with ice water.
+Get a large pot of water boiling on the stove and fill a large bowl with ice water.
 I like to lay out some paper towels or a dish towel next to my ice bowl too.

-Once the water is boiling drop 2-3 peaches in and let them boil for about 20 seconds.
+Once the water is boiling drop 2-3 peaches in and let them boil for about 20-30 seconds.

 Repeat until all of your peaches are done.

 Using a pairing knife remove the skins, they should come off quickly and easily!
+Then you can slice the peaches to make the filling.

 This cobbler is delicious by itself, but you can add a scoop of vanilla ice cream or a dollop of whipped cream!